 The available potassium (K) was extracted from soil by using neutral normal ammonium acetate solution and the aliquot was fed to calibrated flame photometer for K estimation.
-0, 10, 20, 30 and 40 mg/kg of K standard solution was pipetted out to volumetric flask (50 ml) from 100 mg/kg of potassium standard solution for calibration of instrument (Black, 1965).
-These samples were fed to flame photometer to obtain flame photometer reading as graph mg/kg.
+0, 10, 20, 30 and 40 mg/kg of K standard solution were pipetted out to volumetric flask (50 ml) from 100 mg/kg of potassium standard solution for calibration of instrument (Black, 1965).
+These samples were fed to to obtain flame photometer reading as graph.